adithaha/jboss-fuse-workshop/soap/lab3-deployment.md

 $ oc expose service fuse-soap-<user> --name=fuse-soap-<user> --port=8080
 ```

 6. Open jolokia access so the application can be monitored using fuse console.
 Add name: 'jolokia' to existing port 8778.
+Note: be careful with identation, must be correct and always use space.
 ```
 $ oc edit dc/fuse-soap-<user>
 ...